-Elder Abuse is defined in four categories:
+Elder Abuse is defined as:

 Physical abuse is the willful infliction of physical pain, injury or unreasonable confinement.
 It includes, but is not limited to: choking, inappropriate medications or tying of locking a person up.
 It also includes sexual abuse.

-Material abuse, sometimes call financial exploitation, is the misuse of an elder?s money or property.
+Material abuse, sometimes call financial exploitation, is the misuse of an elder's money or property.